Belleville, Pennsylvania: History

 Amish settled in the area by 1791.
 Mennonites arrived soon after and the two groups dominate the area's population.
 Though some Amish churches in the area allow members to drive motorized vehicles, most local Amish drive horse-powered buggies.
 The color of the buggy tops, yellow, white, or black, indicate the owner's church membership.

 The auction in Belleville is a popular destination every Wednesday.
 Locally grown produce, homemade baked goods, and farm-raised animals are available.
 A flea market is held at the same time.

 Children attend schools in the Mifflin County School District.

 Belleville is the place where World champion Horseshoe pitcher Darle Esh was born.
 He was classed in the top 3% in the world.

 Geography

-Belleville is located at 40°36′12″N 77°43′29″W (40.603376, -77.724822).
+Belleville is located at 40°36′12″N 77°43′29″W (40.603376, -77.724822) in Union Township.
 Pennsylvania Route 655 is known as Main Street within the village, with residences and a few businesses spread out within about two blocks of Main Street.